helhum/ext_scaffold/README.md

 Please note, that you need to specify a database user, that is allowed to create and delete databases for that to work.
 You can specify an arbitrary database name, it is only used to derive the test database names from.

+### Travis CI
+The extension skeleton also comes with a `.travis.yml` file, which executes your tests (including a PHP syntax check) on every merge, by using the [Travis CI](http://docs.travis-ci.com/user/languages/php/) service.
+For that, your git repository must be hosted on [Github](http://github.com).